 There are 60,000 miles of vessels in your body; transporting oxygen, food, hormones, waste and your immune system.
-Vascular disease starts early; a study of 300 hundred soldiers, average age of 22, showed 70% with significant vascular heart disease.
+Vascular disease starts early; a study of 300 hundred soldiers, the average age of 22, showed 70% with significant vascular heart disease.
 They were soldiers killed in battle; probably in good physical shape, but were stressed, eating bad and sleeping poorly.
 Sound familiar?

 The number one reason patients over the age of 45 visit their doctor is for